valispace/ValispaceMatlabToolbox/README.md

 # Valispace Matlab Toolbox

-To install the Valispace Matlab Toolbox download the file ValispaceMatlabToolbox.mlappinstall and install the toolbox via double-click.
-You can then activate it by clicking the Valispace Toolbox Icon in your Apps Ribbon inside Matlab.
+To install the Valispace Matlab Toolbox download the file ValispaceMatlabToolbox.mltbx and install the toolbox via double-click.
+It will then be active on your Matlab installation but you can disable or uninstall it via the Matlab Add-On Manager.

 ## Usage